Akiba Rubinstein

 Akiba Kiwelowicz Rubinstein (1 December 1880 – 14 March 1961) was a Polish chess player.
 He is considered to have been one of the greatest players never to have become World Chess Champion.
-Rubinstein was granted the title International Grandmaster in 1950, at its inauguration.

-In his youth, he defeated top players José Raúl Capablanca and Carl Schlechter and was scheduled to play a match with Emanuel Lasker for the World Chess Championship in 1914, but it was cancelled due to the outbreak of World War I. He was unable to re-create consistently the same form after the war, and his later life was plagued by mental illness.
+In his youth, he defeated top players José Raúl Capablanca and Carl Schlechter.
+He was scheduled to play a match with Emanuel Lasker for the World Chess Championship in 1914, but it was cancelled due to the outbreak of World War I. He was unable to re-create consistently the same form after the war, and his later life was plagued by mental illness.
+He was awarded the title of Grandmaster when FIDE introduced the title in 1950.

 Biography

 Early life

 Akiba Kiwelowicz Rubinstein was born in Stawiski, Congress Poland, to a Jewish family.
-He was the oldest of 12 children, but only one sister survived to adulthood.
+He was the youngest of 12 children, but only one sister survived to adulthood.
 Rubinstein learned to play chess at the relatively late age of 14, and his family had planned for him to become a rabbi.
-He trained with and played against the strong master Gersz Salwe in Łódź and in 1903, after finishing fifth in a tournament in Kyiv, Rubinstein decided to abandon his rabbinical studies and devote himself entirely to chess.
+He trained with and played against the strong master Gersz Salwe in Łódź and in 1903, after finishing fifth in a tournament in Kiev, Rubinstein decided to abandon his rabbinical studies and devote himself entirely to chess.